wilfriedbarth/wb-blog/src/pages/posts/2018-12-23-why-i-am-learning-clojure-in-2019/index.md

 1) Too much syntax sugar.
 There are like 10 different ways to write a line of code that are all functionally equivalent.
-2) Flexibility.
+2) Mixed object-oriented / functional paradigm.
 I can write object-oriented code in Scala.
 I can write functional code in Scala.
 I can mix the two, with potentially disastrous results.
-While some may appreciate flexibility, I believe it is a double-edged sword.
-With flexibility, software developers have so many opinions on what "idiomatic" Scala code is.
-Not a fan.
-I prefer opinionated languages where there is set of conventions that the community adopts.
+While some may appreciate this flexibility, I believe it is a double-edged sword.
+In Clojure, the functional paradigm takes precedence.
+Mutability is adopted in a safe, contained manner when there are performance benefits to be gained.
 3) Slow compile times.
-I hate waiting a minute for the project to compile after I have made a code change.
+I hate waiting a minute for sbt to compile the project after I have made a code change.

 With Clojure, the community strives for simplicity, consistency, and clarity.
 With the Clojure REPL and the ability to interact with live programs, experimentation is encouraged.
 I think I will grow